-- Collection strategies for early-, middle- and late-stage collections. - Explanation of call and notice cycles by product type. - Details on the role branches play in early stage arrears management. - · Describe process for transferring delinquent loans to centralised collection department. - Explanation of call and notice (letter) cycles. - Early warning indicators of distressed performance. - · Procedures for distressed accounts. - Describe process for assessing the customer's ability and willingness to pay. - Use of external collection agencies.
-Include how the bank monitors the activities of the external agency and whether the external agency is owned by the bank. - Describe incentives used to encourage collections. - Delinquency, roll and cure rates. - Describe credit bureau reporting procedures. - Describe process for filing and pursuing judgements and bankruptcy claims. - Account-to-collector ratio. - Right-party contact rate. - Hold time and abandonment rates. - Policies regarding extensions, deferrals or payment holidays. - Use of internal or external counsel for bankruptcies. - Write-off policies and process. - Use of technology. - · Recovery performance to date.
+- Collection strategies for early-, middle- and late-stage collections. - Explanation of call and notice cycles by product type. - What role do branches play in early stage arrears management? - Describe process for transferring delinquent loans to centralised collection department. - Explanation of call and notice (letter) cycles. - Early warning indicators of distressed performance. - Procedures for distressed accounts. - Describe process for assessing customer's ability and willingness to pay. - Use of external collection agencies.
+How does the bank monitor the activities of the external agency?
+Is the external agency owned by the bank? - Describe incentives used to encourage collections. - Delinquency, roll and cure rates. - Describe credit bureau reporting procedures. - Describe process for filing and pursuing judgements and bankruptcy claims. - Account-to-collector ratio. - Right-party contact rate. - Hold time and abandonment rates. - Policies regarding extensions, deferrals or payment holidays. - Use of internal or external counsel for bankruptcies. - Write-off policies and process. - · Use of technology. - · Recovery performance to date.

-- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average balance of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Details on whether accounts are commingled (including how long they are commingled for).
+- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average balance of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Are accounts commingled?
+If so, how long?

-- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Future initiatives. - Security measures employed to ensure compliance with national and EU data protection laws.
+- · Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - · Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Future initiatives. - Security measures employed to ensure compliance with national and EU data protection laws.

-Exhibit 4: Sample Operational Risk Agenda Items for European ABS (Auto Finance and Lease) Servicers
+Appendix 4: Sample Operational Risk Agenda Items for European ABS (Auto Finance and Lease) Servicers

 - · Company history, ownership and operating experience.

 - Financial condition/profitability.

 - · Management experience.

-- · Staffing, training and retention rates.
+- Staffing, training and retention rates.

-- Portfolio size and composition.
+- · Portfolio size and composition.

 - · Strategic initiatives.

-- Average servicing fee.
+- · Average servicing fee.

 - · Recent or planned mergers or acquisitions.

 - Recent or planned transfer of servicing (rights), if any.

 - · Serviced portfolio runoff rates.

 - Securitisation history and future plans.

 - Third-party outsourcing/servicing arrangements (if applicable).

 - Vintage loss performance and trends to date.

 - · Historical repayment rates.

-- · Describe relationship between manufacturing organisation and the servicer.
+- Describe relationship between manufacturing organisation and the servicer.

-- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - · Details of current or past regulatory actions including any findings. - · Corporate litigation (past, present and expected). - · Description of any termination of ABS servicing mandate. - · Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection, including external collection agencies, and oversight. - Storage and updating of policies and procedures. - Process for interpreting and tracking compliance with regulatory guidelines and future changes. - Post-closing quality reviews.
+- Internal and external audit procedures and results. - · Efforts to ensure regulatory compliance. - Have you been or are you now the subject of any regulatory action?
+If so, discuss any findings. - Corporate litigation (past, present and expected). - Description of any termination of ABS servicing mandate. - Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection, including external collection agencies, and oversight. - Storage and updating of policies and procedures. - Process for interpreting and tracking compliance with regulatory guidelines and future changes. - Post-closing quality reviews.